rubyworks/rc/README.md

       doc.title = "#{title} Demos"
     end

-Now we have configuration for both the rake tool and the qedoc tool in a single file.
+Now we have configuration for both the `rake` tool and the `qedoc` tool in a single file.
 Thus we gain the advantage of reducing the file count of our project while pulling our tool configurations together into one place.
 Moreover, these configurations can potentially share settings as demonstrated here via the `title` local variable.

+Of course, if we want configurations stored in multiple files, that can be done too.
+Simple use the `import` method to load them, e.g.

+    import 'rc/*.rb'

 RC also supports profiles, either via a `profile` block:

-    profile :cov
+    profile :cov do
       config :qed do
         require 'simplecov'
         ...
       end
     end

-Or via a second config argument:
+Or via a keyword parameter:

-    config :qed, :cov do
+    config 'qed', profile: 'cov' do
       require 'simplecov'
       ...
     end

 When utilizing the tool, set the profile via an environment variable.

+    $ profile=cov qed

+RC also support just `p` as a convenient shortcut.

-    $ profile='cov' qed
+    $ p=cov qed

 Some tools that support RC out-of-the-box, may support a profile command line option for specifying the profile.

     $ qed -p cov

-Still other tools might utilize profiles to a more specific purpose of the tool at hand.
+Beyond mere namespacing, some tools might utilize profiles for a more specific purpose fitting the tool.
 Consult the tool's documentation for details.

 ## Qualifications